Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Applications

-In this subsection, we apply the proposed framework to ground state energy estimation problems in quantum mechanics for the spin system.
-Statistical sampling based approaches have been widely applied to these types of problems, see e.g. \cite{lee2022unbiasing}.
+In this subsection, we apply the proposed framework to ground-state energy estimation problems in quantum mechanics for the spin system.
+Statistical sampling-based approaches have been widely applied to these types of problems, see e.g. \cite{lee2022unbiasing}.
 In this problem, we want to solve

 where $\phi(\cdot,t):\{\pm 1\}^d\rightarrow \mathbb{C}$, and $H$ is the Hamiltonian operator.
 Let $O:=[O_i]^d_{i=1}$, where